Reginleif88/reginleif_lab/docs/Project-11-VLAN-Network-Segmentation.md

 > [!TIP]
 > The permissive rules mirror current flat network behavior.
 After validating connectivity, you can tighten rules to allow only specific ports between VLANs.

+> [!NOTE]
+> **Permissive Firewall Rules:** These broad "Protocol: any" rules simplify initial VLAN setup by allowing all traffic between trusted networks.
+This intentional permissiveness will be replaced with granular, service-specific port rules in **Project 18: Firewall Hardening**, where you'll learn exactly which ports each service requires.

 ### F. Verify Outbound NAT

 OPNsense in Hybrid Outbound NAT mode should automatically create NAT rules for new interfaces.